kupresanin99/Project423/README.md

 	2. If the EC2 instance is micro, it might take 10 hours.
 	3. If you switch EC2 to 2XL, be sure to switch back so you are not charged more than a few pennies.
 	4. Run `python main_menu.py` from the command line.
-	5. Select option 1 for admin mode.
+	5. Select option 1 for Admin Mode.
 	6. Select option 1 for API pull (enter today's date).
+		a.
+The API credentials are coded into the config.py file (throwaway account).
+		b.
+For ease, the program uses those credentials (since you are grading 46 projects).
+		c.
+I realize these should be exported in EC2 and the graders should have their own keys.
 	7. Select option 2 to run today's model (enter today's date) (about 10 minutes on 2XL).
-	8. Upon training completion, you must enter the gambling lines manually - make up numbers here.
+	8. Upon training completion, you must enter the gambling lines manually.
+		a.
+You can just make up numbers here - it doesn't affect the predictions.
+		b.
+If you'd like to input actual lines, I used http://www.vegasinsider.com/mlb/scoreboard/
+		c.
+Entering the gambling lines has no impact what our "customers" can view on the web.
 	9. Once gambling lines are input, the website will be updated with today's predictions.
+	10. Before training and entering lines, the graders will see results through 6/10 on my webpage.
-	10. I will update the page through 6/10.
-You can now see a new day of predictions hit the webpage.
+	11. After training and enter lines, the graders will see one additional day of predictions on the web.